Brighton Taiji Team Leader Caspar

 About Caspar, Beginner's Instructor of Taiji (Tai Chi) in Brightion & Croydon

 Caspar was Introduced to Theravada Buddhism and Samatha Vipassana meditation in the 1980’s by his Grandfather, Reginald Howes, Secretary of The English Sangha Trust at its inauguration in May 1957.
-Caspar continued practice including ten-day vipassana, home practice and visits to The Croydon Buddhist Centre and Buddhist monasteries in the UK.
+Caspar continued practice including ten-day vipassana, home practice and visits to Buddhist monasteries in the UK.

 In 1992 Caspar discovered his passion for the IChing (YiJing) and The Book of Changes.
-This started his interest in Daoist philosophy and the healing potential of understanding the forces of heaven and earth and how to harmonise his life.
+This started his interest in Daoist philosophy and how understanding natural forces and symbology of the human psyche help us to heal and harmonise our lives.

-During the 1990’s and early 2000’s Caspar practiced Yoga and meditation on and off.
-Mostly practicing Sivananda and Theravada methodology until meeting Dr Leung YanKwai PhD, his current teacher while he was running a Kung Fu and Qi Gong school in London in 1997.
-Focusing his practice on Kung Fu, Qi Gong and Chan Meditation.
-In early 21st Century Caspar spent six months living in an Osho retreat practicing Kundalini, Dynamic and White Brotherhood meditation as well as intense workshops such as the excellent Neo-Reichian Osho Pulsation Therapy, and Drama workshops by the late Ma Mary Jivan.
+During the 1990’s and early 2000’s Caspar practiced Yoga and meditation.
+Mostly Iyengar, Sivananda Yoga and Samatha Vipassana (Minduflness) meditation until meeting Dr Leung YanKwai PhD, his current teacher, while he was running a Kung Fu and Qi Gong school in London in 1997, classes of which continue today in London.
+Caspar Focused his practice on Kung Fu, Qi Gong and Chan Meditation until, in the early 21st Century Caspar spent six months living in an Osho retreat practicing Kundalini, Dynamic and White Brotherhood meditation as well as intense workshops such as the excellent Neo-Reichian Osho Pulsation Therapy, and Drama workshops by the late Ma Mary Jivan.

 In 2004, when Caspar launched a spa and retreat website that promoted “Retreats by Donation” he came across an Advaita Hindu-based meditation called Raja Yoga and Dristi meditation (through the Brahma Kumaris).
 This six-year intensive practice culminated in his involvement promoting the world-wide meditation event Just-A-Minute and facilitating meditation at music events around the UK.